Daily Routines of Highly Productive People

 health, and even strengthen the immune system by reducing stress.

-through your nose, hold for a moment, and exhale through your mouth.
-Notice how
+Inhale deeply through your nose, hold for a moment, and exhale through your mouth.

 the air feels as it enters and leaves your body.

-attention to the flavors, textures, and smells of your food.
-Eat slowly and
+Pay attention to the flavors, textures, and smells of your food.

 savor each bite.